Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 1. 01

-Paste an instance URL or handle
+Paste a profile URL or handle

 Poper widget builder showing the Mastodon handle search resolving @acme@mastodon.social to mastodon.social/@acme with follower count, the Mastodon mascot, and a purple Connect button